wesovilabs/beyond/README.md

 # Goa

-Goa (*Golang Oriented to Aspects*) is a Golang library that provide us aspect-oriented programming (AOP).
+Goa (*Golang Oriented to Aspects*) is a Golang library that provides us aspect-oriented programming (AOP).

 ## What's AOP?

-"In computing, aspect-oriented programming (AOP) is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns.
-It does so by adding additional behavior to existing code (an advice) without modifying the code itself, instead separately specifying which code is modified via a "pointcut" specification"
+> In computing, aspect-oriented programming (AOP) is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns.
+It does so by adding additional behavior to existing code (an advice) without modifying the code itself, instead separately specifying which code is modified via a "pointcut" specification

 # Getting Started